Global recession fears grow as factory activity shrinks

 If that were to happen, and China were to retaliate, “we could end up in a (global) recession in three quarters”, said Chetan Ahya, global head of economics at Morgan Stanley.

-Washington’s new tariff threats against Mexico last week also contributed to global recession fears, with stock markets tumbling around the world.
-The 10-year U.S. Treasuries yield fell to 2.121%, a nadir last seen in September 2017.

-Tensions flared again between the United States and China at the weekend over trade, technology and security.
+Tensions flared again between the United States and China during the weekend over trade, technology and security.

-China’s Defence Minister Wei Fenghe warned the United States not to meddle in security disputes over Taiwan and the South China Sea, while acting U.S. Defence Secretary Patrick Shanahan said Washington would no longer “tiptoe” around Chinese behavior in Asia.
+China’s defense minister Wei Fenghe warned the United States not to meddle in security disputes over Taiwan and the South China Sea, while acting U.S. Defense Secretary Patrick Shanahan said Washington would no longer “tiptoe” around Chinese behavior in Asia.

 “We take this seriously.
 It means that the trade war has not only become a technology war but also a broad-based business war.
 There will be more retaliation actions from China, especially for the technology sector,” said Iris Pang, Greater China economist at ING.